 You are afraid to take risks

 When you are afraid to take risks, you fail to achieve your goals and live your best life.
 It limits our potential, makes us insecure, and keeps us from taking advantage of opportunities.
+If you never try, you will never know if you would have failed or succeeded.

 Tip: Remember that mistakes and failure happen to everyone, it’s how we learn, and learning leads to success.